Other safety measures

 All parents should be asked to mention childcare arrangements if contacted by or contacting the Test and Protect service.

-If a parent/carer or the childminder/assistant is contacted by a contact tracer and told to self-isolate for fourteen days, the person should self-isolate at home straight away – including closing the setting if necessary - and, if possible, wear a face covering on route to any other location and avoid public transport.
+If a parent/carer or the childminder/assistant is contacted by a contact tracer and told to self-isolate for 10 days, the person should self-isolate at home straight away – including closing the setting if necessary - and, if possible, wear a face covering on route to any other location and avoid public transport if symptomatic.

-The Scottish Government has published advice for employers on how to support people who are asked to self-isolate, available here:
+The Scottish Government has published advice for employers on how to support people who are asked to self-isolate.

 Other children and adults will not be required to self-isolate unless also contacted by the contact tracing service.
 If a child or adult tests positive, the contact tracer will take into account the close contacts the person has had within the setting.